obodriagovatvonagedotcom/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ### 3. Connect a Nexmo Number

-In order to make and receive calls, you should have a [Nexmo Number](_documentation/numbers/overview) conected to your Nexmo application.
+In order to make and receive calls, you should have a [Nexmo Number](/numbers/overview) connected to your Nexmo application.

 To set that up, you can either assign a number you already own or buy a new number.